 - Run on Docker

-To upgrade the mssql-server package on Linux, use one of the following commands based on your platform:
+To update the mssql-server package to the latest release, use one of the following commands based on your platform:

 |Platform||Package update command(s)|

 These commands download the newest package and replace the binaries located under

 /opt/mssql/.
 The user generated databases and system databases are not affected by this operation.

 To rollback or downgrade SQL Server to a previous release, use the following steps:

 Identify the version number for the SQL Server package you want to downgrade to.
 For a list of package numbers, see the Release notes.